Nek5000/NekDoc/_sources/theory.rst.txt

 ----------------------

 The spatial discretization is based on the spectral element method (SEM) [Patera1984]_, which is a high-order weighted residual technique similar to the finite element method.
-In the SEM, the solution and data are represented in terms of :math:`N` th-order tensor-product polynomials within each of :math:`E` deformable hexahedral (brick) elements.
-Typical discretizations involve :math:`E`\=100--10,000 elements of order :math:`N`\=8--16 (corresponding to 512--4096 points per element).
+In the SEM, the solution and data are represented in terms of :math:`N^{th}`-order tensor-product polynomials within each of :math:`E` deformable hexahedral (brick) elements.
+Typical discretizations involve :math:`E=` 100--1,000,000 elements of order :math:`N=` 8--16 (corresponding to 512--4096 points per element).
 Vectorization and cache efficiency derive from the local lexicographical ordering within each macro-element and from the fact that the action of discrete operators, which nominally have :math:`O(EN^6)` nonzeros, can be evaluated in only :math:`O(EN^4)` work and :math:`O(EN^3)` storage through the use of tensor-product-sum factorization [Orszag1980]_.
 The SEM exhibits very little numerical dispersion and dissipation, which can be important, for example, in stability calculations, for long time integrations, and for high Reynolds number flows.
 We refer to [Denville2002]_ for more details.

 Nek5000 solves the unsteady incompressible two-dimensional, axisymmetric, or three-dimensional Stokes or Navier-Stokes equations with forced or natural convection heat transfer in both stationary (fixed) or time-dependent geometry.
-It also solves the compressible Navier-Stokes in the Low Mach regime, the magnetohydrodynamic equation (MHD).
+It also solves the compressible Navier-Stokes in the Low Mach regime, and the magnetohydrodynamic equation (MHD).
 The solution variables are the fluid velocity :math:`\mathbf u=(u_{x},u_{y},u_{z})`, the pressure :math:`p`, the temperature :math:`T`.
 All of the above field variables are functions of space :math:`{\bf x}=(x,y,z)` and time :math:`t` in domains :math:`\Omega_f` and/or :math:`\Omega_s` defined in :numref:`fig-walls`.
 Additionally Nek5000 can handle conjugate heat transfer problems.

 .. _fig-walls: